Latin America & The Caribbean

 Episcopal Relief & Development is supporting partners in Latin America & the Caribbean as they provide food, hygiene and cleaning kits and other emergency assistance to vulnerable communities that have been impacted.

 Early in the pandemic, Servicio Anglicano de Diacono e Desenvolvimento (SADD), the development arm of the Episcopal Anglican Church of Brazil, provided food, hygiene and cleaning supplies to women, adolescents and children, particularly those in vulnerable communities such as those without homes, domestic violence survivors and other low-income communities.
 SADD is also distributing PPE such as face masks and lab coats to healthcare workers.

 SADD then responded to provide support to indigenous communities in the Ribeira Valley that have been particularly vulnerable due to isolation from medical services.
 Additionally, tourism and trade were the main sources of income for the communities, both of which were impacted.
 Leveraging its ASA (Water, Soap, Love) volunteers, SADD is distributing PPE, medicine and cleaning supplies.
 The organization also supported the cultivation of sustainable vegetable gardens and livestock such as chickens.

 The Episcopal Anglican Church is providing essential assistance to marginalized groups in response to COVID-19.
-Colombians are only allowed to leave their homes for food and medical supplies and one hour of exercise per day.
-This shutdown has particularly impacted the elderly and informal gig workers who make up 40-60% of the population.
+The government restrictions and shutdowns have particularly impacted the elderly and informal gig workers who make up 40-60% of the population.
 The Church has transformed St. Paul’s Cathedral and Church of the Divine Savior, both in Bogotá, into distribution centers where food, personal protective equipment (PPE) and other medical supplies can be distributed to groups who have been impacted by the national shutdowns and the resulting loss of income.

 Additionally, Interfaith Rainforest Initiative (IRI), is providing emergency assistance to indigenous communities.
 Many of these communities have been particularly hard-hit by COVID-19 infections and lack access to medical care.
 IRI is distributing non-perishable food items and hygiene kits of soap, cleaning alcohol, toothpaste and antibacterial hand gel to over 500 men and women.